Writing and editing are two completely different processes.

-- Sarah R. who has been editing for 5+ years; working with major publications and large businesses.
+- Sarah R. has been editing for 5+ years, working with major publications and large businesses.

 Who do you think would do a better job?
 Sarah, of course!

 However, she’s going to charge a pretty penny.
-Her portfolio and expertise makes her value shoot up like a rocket.
+Her portfolio and expertise make her value shoot up like a rocket.